Gun Laws in Delaware

 Self-defense Laws

-Delaware has modified form of Castle Doctrine but no SYG law.
+Delaware has a modified form of Castle Doctrine but no SYG law.
 There is no duty to retreat when attacked in Your dwelling or place of work, and You may use deadly force in self-defense if You reasonably believe it is imminently necessary to prevent death or SBI, kidnapping, or rape.

 Open Carry